guogarin/english/nce/nce3/Lesson2 Thirteen equals one.md

 &emsp;
 &emsp;
 # 10. `'That's the trouble, vicar,' answered Bill.
 'It's working all right, but I'm afraid that at one o'clock it will strike thirteen times and there's nothing I can do about it." `
+## 10.1 but I'm afraid that at one o'clock it will strike thirteen times and there's nothing I can do about it
-…, but I’m afraid (that) at one o’clock it will strike thirteen times and there is nothing I can do about it.
+…, but I’m afraid <span style="color:red; ">(that) at one o’clock it will strike thirteen times and there is nothing I can do about it. </span>
-新东方专属讲义
+标红的是形容词补足语

- there is nothing I can do about it 对此我无能为力
+## 10.2 there is nothing I can do about it
+对此我无能为力
-The telephone is out of order, and there is nothing I can do about it.
+> The telephone is out of order, and there is nothing I can do about it.
+>
-I know you are not satisfied, but there is nothing I can do about it.
+> I know you are not satisfied, but there is nothing I can do about it.
+>
-We apologize for this, but there is nothing we can do about it.
+> We apologize for this, but there is nothing we can do about it.
+>